umbertogriffo/rag-chatbot/README.md

 We use [GPT4All](https://gpt4all.io/index.html), a model trained on top of Facebook’s LLaMA model, which released its weights under a non-commercial license.
 Still, running the mentioned architecture on your local PC is impossible due to the large (7 billion) number of parameters.
 The main contribution of GPT4All models is the ability to run them on a CPU.
-The authors applied Quantization and 4-bit precision.
+The authors applied Quantization and 4-bit precision using the GGML format.
 So, the model uses fewer bits to represent the numbers.

 ### Convert the Model

-The first step is to download the weights and use a script from the `LLaMAcpp` repository to convert the weights from the old format to the new one (ggml-formatted).
+The first step is to download the [weights](https://the-eye.eu/public/AI/models/nomic-ai/gpt4all/) and use a script from the [LLaMAcpp](https://github.com/ggerganov/llama.cpp) repository to convert the weights from the old format to the new one (ggml-formatted).
 It is a required step; otherwise, the `LangChain` library will not identify the checkpoint file.
 Use the `download_model.py` Python script to breaks down the file into multiple chunks and downloads them gradually.
 This process might take a while since the file size is 4GB.
 The `local_path` variable is the destination folder.
+`LangChain` library uses [PyLLaMAcpp](https://github.com/abdeladim-s/pyllamacpp) module (`pyllamacpp==1.0.7`) to load the converted `GPT4All` weights.

 ```shell
 python download_model.py
 ```

-Transform the downloaded file to the latest format:
+Transform the downloaded file to the latest format as written in the LLaMAcpp [repo](https://github.com/ggerganov/llama.cpp#using-gpt4all):
 ```shell
 git clone https://github.com/ggerganov/llama.cpp.git
 python llama.cpp/convert.py ./models/gpt4all-lora-quantized-ggml.bin